cta-wave/Test-Content-Generation/README.md

 In order to contribute content, test content archives and database should be generated:

 ```
-tcgen export -v ./output -d ./database.json /path/to/mazzanine/dir ./profiles/config.csv
+tcgen export -v ./output -d ./database.json /path/to/mezzanine/dir ./profiles/config.csv
 ```

-the command does the following:
+The command does the following:
-- for all test vectors listed in `./profiles/batch-config.csv`, find the most recent batch in the `./output` directory.
+- For all test vectors listed in `./profiles/batch-config.csv`, find the most recent batch in the `./output` directory.
-- generate a zip archive of each test vector, in the test vector directory itself
+- Generate a zip archive of each test vector, in the test vector directory itself.
-- generate a `./database.json`.
-If `./database.json` already exists, it is patched
+- Generate a `./database.json`.
+If `./database.json` already exists, it is patched.

 For details on available options use : `tcgen export --help`

-Note: While it can patch an existing database, this command is not intended to update the [reference test content database](https://github.com/cta-wave/Test-Content) because it doesn't remove deprecated database entries.
+Note: While it can patch an existing database, this command is not intended to update the [reference test content database](https://cta-wave.github.io/Test-Content/database.json) because it doesn't remove deprecated database entries.

 ### 7. Upload batch content